J. Arthur Rank: Family

 In 1917, Rank married Hon.
 Laura Ellen ("Nell"; 1890–1971), daughter of the publisher and newspaper distributor Horace Brooks Marshall, 1st Baron Marshall of Chipstead.
 They had two daughters, Shelagh (who was married first to Fred Packard who lived in Hollywood, and then to Robin Cowen) and Ursula (born 1920).
 When he died in March 1972, aged 83, his barony became extinct.

 In popular culture

 J. Arthur Rank's name was parodied on the PBS children's educational TV show The Electric Company as "J. Arthur Crank" (voiced and later performed by Jim Boyd), a character wearing a plaid shirt, suspenders and a porkpie hat, who was in a perpetually cranky mood (hence his name) whenever he interrupted sketches to complain when spellings or pronunciations confused him or when he was mistaken for someone else.

+The Lady Rank was honored by the Royal National Lifeboat Institution for the couple's charitable work in the naming of a Tyne-class lifeboat, The Lady Rank (ON 1114), stationed at Angle Lifeboat Station in Pembrokeshire, Wales from 1987 to 2008, due in part to generous donations by the Rank Foundation to the RNLI.
+Their daughter Shelagh Cowan (née Rank) served as sponsor of the boat.

 "J. Arthur Rank" has also been used as cockney rhyming slang, both for "bank" and "wank" (slang for masturbation), typically shortened to "J. Arthur" or just "Arthur".
 In golf, especially in the United Kingdom, a "J. Arthur" is slang for a shank.